 plugs: _plug_name_: interface: content content: socket-directory target: $SNAP_DATA

 When the two interfaces are connected the consumer snap can see the socket in

 The content interface is implemented via an interplay between two systems: AppArmor and bind mounts.

 By default, the AppArmor sandbox allows writes to

 $SNAP_DATA and reads from

-$SNAP (e.g. from
+$SNAP in one snap (e.g. from